yosiookita/VerticesEngine/docs/README.md

 ## Cross Platform
 Vertices runs on PC, OSX, Linux, iOS and Android and is coming to consoles soon.

-## Extendable in-game Sandbox for Rapid Level design
+## In-game Sandbox for Rapid Level Design
 A number of Vertices games are sandbox based, and so the engine is built an integrated in-game editor to add, modify and change a game on the fly.

 <img src="https://i.imgur.com/wnCtNGX.png" width="500" height="300" />

-## Terrain Editor
+## Integrated Terrain Editor
 <img src="https://i.imgur.com/sPTtg9W.png" width="500" height="300" />

 ## Customizable and Sinkable GUI system